 Restart your computer and check if the font problem persists.

-- Stop the Windows Font Cache Service;
+); - Stop the Windows Font Cache Service using the Services console GUI or using PowerShell:

 - Default fonts for Windows 8 – DefaultFontsWin8.zip (197 MB);